 Structured Data:

-In case you have removed structured data from your mobile site for speeding up the website, you will need to add that back to the mobile page.
-Failing to do so could result in losing the rich snippets once Google implements the mobile first index finally.
+In case you have removed structured data from your mobile site to speed up the website, you will need to add that back to the mobile page.
+Failing to do so could result in losing the rich snippets once Google implements the mobile-first index finally.

 Google confirms that there wouldn't be any impact on mobile pages that also have their AMP versions.
-But, it's worth noting that AMP won't offer any solution for missing content either in mobile first index configuration.
-If your AMP version of the website has full content, while the mobile version has a reduced amount of content, Google wouldn't rank the content based on AMP page.
-However, if a the site only has AMP pages as their mobile pages, then Google would rank the AMP.
+But, it's worth noting that AMP won't offer any solution for missing content either in mobile-first index configuration.
+If your AMP version of the website has full content, while the mobile version has a reduced amount of content, Google wouldn't rank the content based on the AMP page.
+However, if a site only has AMP pages as its mobile pages, then Google would rank the AMP.

 Tarun Gupta, CEO of Brainpulse Technologies, is a prolific author and digital marketing specialist.
 His insightful writings span SEO, content marketing, social media strategy, and email campaigns, offering invaluable expertise to businesses worldwide.
 Tarun’s contributions continue to shape the digital marketing landscape, guiding success in multiple niches.